Risk Management

 3.1.1 Political and economic aspect: includes risks to the Company’s finances or business caused by domestic and international political, economic, and regulatory factors.

-3.1.2 Industry aspect: includes risks to the Company's finances or business caused by changes in domestic and international technology and industry trends.
-Chinese competitors are rapidly launching products with highly competitive specifications and prices, not only in the Chinese mark et but also expanding into European and American overseas markets.
+3.1.2 Industry aspect: includes risks t o the Company’s finances or business caused by changes in domestic and international technology and industry trends.
+Chinese competitors are rapidly launching products with highly competitive specifications and prices, not only in the Chinese market but also expanding into European and American overseas markets.

-3.1.3 Financial aspect: includes risks of changes in value of the Company's financial assets or liabilities (including assets and liabilities bo th on and off the balance sheet) caused by fluctuations in market risk factors (interest rates, exchange rates, stock prices, commodity prices, and electricity prices), resulting in various losses.
+3.1.3 Financial aspect: includes risks o f changes in value of the Company’s financial assets or liabilities (including assets and liabilities both on and off the balance sheet) caused by fluctuations in market risk factors (interest rates, exchange rates, stock prices, commodity prices, and electricity prices), resulting in various losses.

 Step 2 Risk evaluation